-The International Place Value Chart is a chart that has three periods and nine places.
-This shows the place value of a digit in a number based on the International Number System.
-This chart is widely used in most English-speaking countries, including the United States, Canada and the United Kingdom, and helps in understanding and writing large numbers in words correctly.
+The International Place Value Chart is a chart used to organize numbers into periods such as Ones, Thousands, Millions, and Billions.
+The basic chart generally contains three periods and nine places, but it can be extended for larger numbers.
+It shows the place value of each digit in a number based on the International Number System.
+This chart is widely used in many English-speaking countries, including the United States, Canada and the United Kingdom, and helps in understanding and writing large numbers in words correctly.

 Place value refers to the value of a digit based on its position in the number.
 This also helps to write numbers in their expanded form.